bf2fc6cc711aee1a0c2a/kas-fleet-manager/docs/architecture/data-plane-osd-cluster-dynamic-scaling.md

 cluster isn't multi-az then restricted floor is the same as reported floor

 Scale-Down thresholds:
-  * Kafka Connections: The connections specified in `resizeInfo.delta.connections`.
+  * Dinosaur Connections: The connections specified in `resizeInfo.delta.connections`.
     Due to it is currently being assumed `resizeInfo.nodeDelta` will always be 3 this means that it is a value equivalent to 3 full OSD Compute nodes worth of connections
-  * Kafka Partitions: The partitions specified in `resizseInfo.delta.partitions`.
+  * Dinosaur Partitions: The partitions specified in `resizseInfo.delta.partitions`.
     Due to it is currently being assumed `resizeInfo.nodeDelta` will always be 3 this means that it is a value equivalent to 3 full OSD Compute nodes worth of partitions